zerc/django-light-draft/README.md

 NOTES
 -

-1. You models must define his own  `.get_absoulte_url ` method
+1. Your models must define their own  `.get_absoulte_url ` method.
-2. Preview for m2m relations now not support.
+2. Preview for m2m relations not supported yet.